Dalisra/php-core/README.md

-## Installing PHP-Core
+# Installing PHP-Core
-This guide will show you how to get startet with a clean installation of the PHP-Core and a default site project.
+This guide will show you how to get started with a clean installation of the PHP-Core and a default site project.
-It assumes that no other projects are previously installed on your webserver.
+It assumes that no other projects are previously installed on your web server.

 If you already have the core and a site installed, and wish to add another site, we recommend that you follow the php-site installation guide instead: https://github.com/Dalisra/php-site

-#### 1. Adding the core folder
+## 1. Adding the core folder
-Clone/Install the php-core project into a folder named "core" in your webserver root.
+Clone/Install the php-core project into a folder named "core" in your web server root.
-For example in a Wamp environment on Windows, this would be "C:\wamp\www", "/var/www" in Lamp on Linux etc.
+For example in a Wamp environment on Windows, this would be "C:\wamp\www\core", "/var/www/core" in Lamp on Linux etc.

 This folder holds all the core framework files, db, bootstrap, config-files and so on.